robinstoffer/microhh2/README.md

-MicroHH
+MicroHH (v2.0 with ANN SGS model from Stoffer et al. (2020))
 -------
 [![Travis](https://api.travis-ci.org/microhh/microhh.svg?branch=master)](https://travis-ci.org/microhh/microhh) [![Documentation Status](https://readthedocs.org/projects/microhh/badge/?version=latest)](https://microhh.readthedocs.io/en/latest/?badge=latest)

-MicroHH is a computational fluid dynamics code made for Direct Numerical Simulation (DNS) and Large-Eddy Simulation of turbulent flows in the atmospheric boundary layer.
+MicroHH (v2.0) is a computational fluid dynamics code made for Direct Numerical Simulation (DNS) and Large-Eddy Simulation of turbulent flows in the atmospheric boundary layer.
 The code is written in C++.

-MicroHH is hosted on GitHub (http://github.com/microhh).
-Here, the latest version of the source code can be found, as well as all releases.
-Bug notifications and fixes are always welcome.

-MicroHH is described in detail in [Van Heerwaarden et al. (2017)](http://www.geosci-model-dev-discuss.net/gmd-2017-41/#discussion).
-In case you decide to use MicroHH for your own research, the developers would appreciate to be notified and kindly request to cite their reference paper.
-The version described in the reference paper has been assigned a DOI via [Zenodo](https://zenodo.org).
+The base code of MicroHH (v2.0) is hosted on GitHub (http://github.com/microhh2).
+Here, the latest version of the base code can be found, as well as all releases.
+A detailed description of the base code can be found on [Van Heerwaarden et al. (2017)](http://www.geosci-model-dev-discuss.net/gmd-2017-41/#discussion).
+In case you decide to use MicroHH for your own research, the developers of MicroHH would appreciate to be notified and kindly request to cite their reference paper.
+The version (1.0) described in the reference paper has been assigned a DOI via [Zenodo](https://zenodo.org).

 [![DOI](https://zenodo.org/badge/14754940.svg)](https://zenodo.org/badge/latestdoi/14754940)

-Requirements
+Additionally, this repository contains the ANN SGS model described in detail by Stoffer et al. (2020).
+It is fully integrated in the MicroHH (v2.0) code.
+All the scripts needed to train the ANN are included a well.

+Requirements + software libraries used by Stoffer et al. (2020)
 ------------
-In order to compile MicroHH you need:
+In order to compile MicroHH and use all the scripts related to the ANN SGS model, you need several additional software libraries.
+We list them below, together with the versions used by Stoffer et al. (2020):
-* C++ compiler
+* C++ compiler (Used: Intel compiler version 18.0 update 3 for Linux)
+* Intel MKL (Used: version 18.0 update 3 for Linux)
+    Note: the Intel MKL library is only needed for the calls to the `cblas_sgemv` function in `diff_nn.cxx`.
+It is therefore possible to use other CBLAS libraries.
+If you want       this, do change the header file named in `diff_nn.cxx:46` to the one corresponding with the desired CBLAS library.
+Furthermore, the configuration files mentioned below (with     extension `.cmake`) have to be changed accordingly as well.
-* FFTW3 libraries
+* FFTW3 libraries (Used: version 3.3.8)
-* Boost libraries
-* NetCDF4
+* NetCDF4-C library (Used: version 4.6.1)
-* CMake
+* CMake (Used: version 3.12.1)
-* MPI2/3 implementation (optional for MPI support)
+* MPI2/3 implementation (optional for MPI support; used: Intel MPI library version update 3.0 for Linux)
-* CUDA (optional for GPU support)
+* CUDA (optional for GPU support; not used)
-* Python + numpy + python-netcdf4 (optional for running example cases)
-* Ipython + python-netcdf4 + matplotlib (optional for plotting results example cases)
+* Python3 (Used: version 3.6.6) with the following libraries):
+- Tensorflow v1 (not >=2.0; Used: version 1.12.0)
+- Numpy (Used: version 1.15.4)
+- Scipy (Used: version 1.2.0)
+- Matplotlib (Used: version 3.0.2)
+- NetCDF4 (Used: version 1.14.2)
+- Scikit-learn (Used: version 3.0.2)

 Compilation of the code
 -----------------------